-All attendings are present and prepared for the lively discussions that ensue in Journal Club.
+Attendings are present and prepared for the lively discussions that ensue in Journal Club.
 Wednesday mornings are dermatopathology conferences.
 Tuesday, Thursday, and Friday mornings are an opportunity to review various topics—general dermatology, surgery, basic science, Kodachrome unknown sessions, etc that are lead by attendings.
 Once a month during faculty meeting the residents have their own didactics, but otherwise, 100% of conferences are attending run.

 In addition, each resident is responsible for a Basic Science Lecture each year, given formally delivered during Grand Rounds on the topic of their choice/interest.

-14. How many vacation days are allotted per year to a resident?
+How many vacation days are allotted per year to a resident?
 We allot 20 vacation days per year per resident.
 They can be taken one day at a time or all at once.

 Are there weaknesses?
 Of course, we are biased, but there are relatively few weaknesses.
 There are fewer minority patients in our clinics than found in inner city hospitals, but minorities are not completely lacking.